VedatDurmaz/PolymerAssembler/README.md

         - [0.0, 0.0, 1.0, 0.0, 0.0]
         - [0.0, 0.0, 0.0, 0.0, 0.0]
 ```
-or, alternatively, with the ones in the forth column since both the third and forth column are associated with the linearly extending units GCA and GCB, respectively (indegree=outdegree).
+Alternatively, one could put the ones into the forth column since both the third and forth column are associated with linearly extending units GCA and GCB, respectively (indegree=outdegree).
+The only difference between these units is that in case of GCA, the C<sub>3</sub> hydroxy group of glycerol is used for the next child whereas with GCB it's the C<sub>2</sub> hydroxy.

 Prerequisites